sameeraman/HomeAssistant/README.md

 - Alert if the Garage door was left open for more than 10 minutes
 - Alert if the Garage door was left open for more than 60 minutes
 - Turn on the Front Outdoor light for 2 mins then there the garage door open
+- Turn off the garage light if it was one for more than 60 minutes

 ## Alfresco Automation
 - Toggle Alfresco Sonos Music Play with Alfresco Xiaomi push button